The Advisory Board of the Center for Juvenile Law and Policy

 In 1978, Jo established her private practice and soon became known in Los Angeles County as a specialist in juvenile law.
 In 1990, Jo was chosen to head one of the law firms of the Dependency Court Legal services, a non-profit organization formed by the Los Angeles County Board of Supervisors to represent and serve parties involved with the Dependency Court.
 During her tenure as head of the organization, that firm represented over 40,000 children going through the abuse and neglect system.
 That firm currently is a part of Children’s Law Center and serves as a model for nonprofit child advocacy firms all over the county.

 Jo left that position in 1998 and since then has focused her time and energy on reforming and improving the Los Angeles County Delinquency System.
-She currently is appoint to sit as a Referee in the Juvenile System, but spends most of her time doing policy work reforming the institutions which house Los Angeles County’s thousands and thousands of delinquent children.
+She currently is appointed to sit as a Referee in the Juvenile System, but spends most of her time doing policy work reforming the institutions which house Los Angeles County’s thousands and thousands of delinquent children.

-Jo is also on the Los Angeles County Probation commission where she is attempting to institute juvenile law reform on a county-wide level.
+Jo is also on the Los Angeles County Probation Commission where she is attempting to institute juvenile law reform on a county-wide level.
 Jo has also been serving on the Juvenile Advisory Board to the Judicial Council, where again much of her efforts are aimed at improving the quality of representation and services which juveniles are (or are not) receiving in our California juvenile justice system statewide.